 A Phenomena of slang, colloquail and transformational language happened and used in many countries.
 Both of them expand and spread in all aspect of language used such as familiy, school, community and other formal situation.
-Due to the use of slang, colloquail and
+Due to the use of slang, colloquail and transformational language used at any time and places, it needs to do the research about the colloquial, slang and transformational language to get more understanding and knowledge how the slang, colloquial and transformational language constructed, context influenced, and perspective of used.

 The development of research on colloquial, slang and transformational language is considered important given the widespread use of colloquial, slang and tranformational languages in all aspects of language use from time to time.
-The use of the three languages has spread massively in all aspects communication both oral and written.
+The use of the three languages has spread massively in all aspects of communication both oral and written.
 In the oral aspect, the three languages are used in all communities directly in daily life in the midst of society.
-Whereas in the written aspect, the three languages have expanded in all domains of language use such as social media (Facebook, twitter, instagram, whatsapp, blackberry messager, movie) and write like (articles, magazines, memos, news papers).
+Whereas in the written aspect, the three languages have expanded in all domains of language use such as social media (Facebook, twitter. instagram, whatsapp, blackberry messager, movie) and write like (articles, magazines, memos, news papers).